Programming-SBCG853-Cohort3/Python4Bioinformatics2020/README.md

 Download all the notebooks from [Python4Bioinformatics(https://github.com/Programming-SBCG853-Cohort3/Python4Bioinformatics2020).
 The easiest way to do that is to clone the GitHub repository to your working directory using any of the following commands:

+First, Fork the repo to you account, then clone using this command:

     git clone https://github.com/Programming-SBCG853-Cohort3/Python4Bioinformatics2020.git

 or